cloro

 Playwright (DIY)$0$150-450 (mobile residential)$30-908-15$980-2,140

-Assumptions: engineer time at $100/hour fully-loaded; CAPTCHA solver at $2/1,000 challenges firing on 5% of requests; mobile residential proxies at $10/GB average; ChatGPT queries averaging 4-8 KB per request.
+Assumptions: engineer time at $100/hour fully loaded; CAPTCHA solver at $2/1,000 challenges firing on 5% of requests; mobile residential proxies at $10/GB; ChatGPT queries averaging 4-8 KB per request.

 Headline takeaways:

-• At 1,000 queries/day, a managed AI scraper API like cloro is roughly 2-4× cheaper than DIY Playwright and 1.5-3× cheaper than browser-infra-plus-DIY-parsing combinations (Browserbase, Browserless).
+• At 1,000 queries/day, a managed API like cloro is roughly 2-4× cheaper than DIY Playwright.
+It’s 1.5-3× cheaper than browser-infra-plus-DIY-parsing combinations like Browserbase and Browserless

-• The DIY math gets worse at higher volume because proxy bandwidth scales linearly with request count, while managed-API per-call rates stay flat or improve with volume tiers.
+• The DIY math gets worse at higher volume.
+Proxy bandwidth scales linearly with request count, while managed-API per-call rates stay flat or improve with volume tiers

-• Apify with official ChatGPT actors is the closest competitive tier on raw cost but introduces cookie-refresh maintenance overhead the managed APIs don’t have.
+• Apify with official actors is the closest competitive tier on raw cost, but it adds cookie-refresh maintenance the managed APIs don’t have

-• Tier 3 browser-infra services (Browserbase, ScrapingBee, ZenRows) sit in the awkward middle — cheaper than Bright Data but more expensive than managed AI APIs once you add engineer time for SSE assembly and selector maintenance.
+• Tier 3 browser-infra services sit in the awkward middle.
+They’re cheaper than Bright Data but more expensive than managed AI APIs once you add engineer time

-For a deeper SERP-API cost breakdown across Google + Bing + ChatGPT + Perplexity, see Cheapest SERP API 2026.
+For a deeper SERP-API cost breakdown across Google, Bing, ChatGPT, and Perplexity, see Cheapest SERP API 2026.

 The 8 tools don’t compete head-to-head on every axis.
-Use this:
+Use this to pick the best ChatGPT scraper for your case:

-• Need parsed ChatGPT responses with structured citations, no maintenance, and cross-surface coverage (ChatGPT + Perplexity + Gemini + Google AI Overview + AI Mode)? cloro’s ChatGPT scraper API — the Tier 1 default for managed AI scraping.
+• Need parsed responses with structured citations, no maintenance, and cross-surface coverage? cloro’s ChatGPT scraper API is the Tier 1 default for managed AI scraping

-• Already invested in Apify for broader scraping, and ChatGPT is one of several targets?
-Apify, with the official ChatGPT actor where possible.
+• Already invested in Apify, and ChatGPT is one of several targets?
+Apify, with the official ChatGPT actor where possible

-• Scraping ChatGPT at infrastructure scale (millions of queries/month) and have engineering capacity to write the parsing layer?
-Bright Data Scraping Browser.
+• Scraping at infrastructure scale with capacity to write the parsing layer?
+Bright Data Scraping Browser

-• Want headless Chrome infrastructure without committing to a fully managed AI-agent layer?
-Browserless.
+• Want headless Chrome without a fully managed AI-agent layer?
+Browserless

-• Need general Cloudflare bypass for ChatGPT + other protected sites, and willing to write the parsing?
-ScrapingBee (premium) or ZenRows (budget).
+• Need general Cloudflare bypass for ChatGPT plus other protected sites?
+ScrapingBee at the premium tier, or ZenRows on a budget

-The honest framing in 2026: if your job is monitoring how ChatGPT describes your brand or competitors, use a Tier 1 managed AI scraper.
-The maintenance burden of every other tier is a tax on attention you should be spending on AI SEO strategy, not on selector patches.
+The honest framing in 2026 is simple.
+If your job is monitoring how ChatGPT describes your brand or competitors, the best ChatGPT scraper is a Tier 1 managed API.
+The maintenance burden of every other tier is a tax on attention you should spend on AI SEO strategy, not selector patches.

-If you’re a business that needs reliable, structured data to monitor your brand and track share of voice in AI answers, cloro’s ChatGPT scraper API is the only tool on this list built specifically for the job.
-500 free credits is enough to baseline your brand across the major ChatGPT query patterns, plus Perplexity, Gemini, Copilot, AI Overview, and AI Mode through the same API key.
+If you need reliable, structured data to monitor your brand and track share of voice in AI answers, cloro’s ChatGPT scraper API is built specifically for the job.
+500 free credits is enough to baseline your brand across the major ChatGPT query patterns, plus Perplexity, Gemini, Copilot, AI Overview, and AI Mode through the same key.

-For the broader AI SEO tools landscape, see Best AI SEO Tools 2026.
+For the broader landscape, see Best AI SEO Tools 2026.
 For LLM visibility tracking specifically, see LLM Visibility Tracking Tools 2026.

 Frequently asked questions